 Quilting cotton for bag lining 2 x 17” by 17” squares if no internal zip pocket wanted or 1 x 17” by 17” square and 1 x 19” by 19” squares if you want to include an internal zip pocket

 Headliner fabric* which is 2mm thin foam, I buy mine on EBay.
 2 x 16” squares

 If choosing to include internal zip pocket 2 x 10” quilting cotton squares for pocket linings and min 12” zip

 For handles thin 1” by 2mm depth leather straps or webbing

-* I prefer my bags to have a bit of body so using both home dec and headliner undoubtedly achieves that.
-If you want a less structured bag then interfaced quilting cotton or linen would be Ok and instead of headliner use the stiffest of fusible fee you have
+* I prefer my bags to have a bit of body so using both home dec/canvas and headliner undoubtedly achieves that.
+If you want a less structured bag then interfaced quilting cotton or linen would be Ok for the bag outer fabric and instead of headliner use the stiffest of fusible interfacing you have

 A) Cut fabrics incuding headliner.

-If you are not going to have an internal zip pocket go straight to K)
+If you are not going to have an internal zip pocket go straight to J)

 B) Cut larger lining fabric 19” square as follows.
 This is where the internal zip pocket will go

 The top strip should be 3.5” inches from the top, the bottom 5.5” from the bottom.
 Then cut 4.5” from either side leaving a 10” square as the middle piece.